 Why Visit Norway?

 There are so many reasons to visit this beautiful country.
 First and foremost, we’d like to mention that the incredible vistas and natural beauty are some of the most spectacular you will find on Earth.
-From towering mountains to placid lakes, dramatic fjords, and of course the magical colours that light up the night sky, Norway is full of stunning natural beauty.
+From towering mountains to placid lakes, dramatic fjords, and of course the magical colors that light up the night sky, Norway is full of stunning natural beauty.

 Beyond that, Norway is also a friendly and safe country to visit.
 According to different research ventures, including the United Nation’s report in 2015, Norway is the home of happy people, and has repeatedly been named one of the happiest countries on Earth.
 Crime is also very infrequent in comparison to other Western countries.
 What is more, you’ll also be able to visit fascinating historical landmarks listed in numerous Norway travel guides, thus exploring the ancient stories of the Vikings who once inhabited this area.